Skip to main content

 Example clinical scenario

 A woman books her pregnancy at eight weeks’ gestation.
 She had a previous intrauterine death (IUD) at 35 weeks’ gestation.
-All appropriate fetal loss tests were completed following the birth.
-At the time of the birth and afterwards, she was advised that it was “just one of those things” and was never given a reason.
-She has wondered ever since whether there was a genetic cause.
+All appropriate fetal loss tests were completed following the birth, and the autopsy identified some structural malformations.
+She and her partner of worried that there may be a genetic cause for their loss, and they want to better understand the risks for future pregnancies.

 When to consider genomic testing